ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \end{equation}
 $${{< /math >}}

 This equation is a continuous counterpart of equation \eqref{partialftheta}.
 Indeed, the first multiplier corresponds to a derivative of the output of the network with respect to the output of some intermediate layer.
-The second multiplier gives the dependency of the output of intermediate layer with respect to the parameter.
+The second multiplier gives the dependency of the output of the intermediate layer with respect to the parameter.

 {{< callout note >}}

-The derivation above is even less rigorous and more risky than the previous one.
+The derivation above is even less rigorous and riskier than the previous one.
 We deal with two limits here, $\Delta t \to 0$ and $\Delta \theta \to 0$, and this is a red flag for everyone who studied Calculus: intuition can easily fool us here.
-I present this handwaving only because I know the actual proof and absolutely sure everything is OK.
+I present this handwaving only because I know the actual proof and am absolutely sure everything is OK.
 At the same time, I believe that this kind of approximate derivations and plots like [Figure 12](#figure-many-perturbed) allows us to _understand_ what is really going on, and the formal proof is just a check that our intuition still works correctly.

 {{< /callout >}}